mikestikova/alignpose_project/README.md

 Note that we only need the `base` archive with the dataset info, `models` folder and `test` folder.
 Extract dataset to this [format.](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md)

 In addition to the test images, this method needs a specification of which views shoud be used together in the multi-view setup:
-- BOP Industrial (IPD, XYZIBD, ITODDMV) contain `test_targets_multiview_bop25.json` folder.
+- BOP Industrial (IPD, XYZIBD, ITODDMV) contain `test_targets_multiview_bop25.json` file.
-- BOP Classic Core (YCBV, TLESS) do not contain this folder so we provide it in `bop_test_targets/{dataset}/test_targets_multiview_bop25.json`.
+- BOP Classic Core (YCBV, TLESS) do not contain this file so we provide it in `data/bop_test_targets/{dataset}/test_targets_multiview_bop25.json`.
 These files were generated for 4-view setup.

 ## Running Alignpose<a name="alignpose"></a>
-Currently we support BOP datasets from BOP-Industrial track (ITODD-MV, XYZ-IBD, IPD) and selected datasets from BOP-Classic (YCBV, T-LESS).
+Currently we support BOP datasets from BOP-Industrial track (ITODD-MV, XYZ-IBD, IPD) and selected datasets from BOP-Classic track (YCB-V, T-LESS).

 ### Generate templates:
-Specify your configs in `configs/gen_templates/ycbv.json` and run the template generation:
+Specify your configs in `src/configs/gen_templates/ycbv.json` and run the template generation:
 ```bash
 python src/scripts/run_bop_gen_templates.py --opts-path src/configs/gen_templates/ycbv.json
 ```

 ### Generate obejct representation
-Specify your configs in  `configs/gen_repre/ycbv.json` and generate PCA per-object representation:
+Specify your configs in  `src/configs/gen_repre/ycbv.json` and generate PCA per-object representation:
 ```bash
 python src/scripts/run_bop_gen_repre.py --opts-path src/configs/gen_repre/ycbv.json
 ```